Pay (Roman army): In Caesar's time

 Caesar did not, in the course of the conquest of Gaul, deprive his soldiers of the opportunity to loot, but the mere legionary had to be clear about the ultimate goal of the campaign, and his actions were not to affect the commander's operational plans.
-Aware of the misery of his soldiers, Caesar, on his own initiative, doubled the pay in 51–50 BC from 5 to 10 aces per day (equal to 225 denarii per year), so that the legionary's pay remained unchanged until the period of Emperor Domitian (81-96).
+Aware of the misery of his soldiers, Caesar, on his own initiative, doubled the pay in 51–50 BC from 5 to 10 asses per day (equal to 225 denarii per year), so that the legionary's pay remained unchanged until the period of Emperor Domitian (81-96).

 He, unlike many of his predecessors who provided troops with occasional donations, deemed it necessary to give continuity to the service the soldiers provided, instituting the right to a reward in land for discharge, in accordance with the custom that until then had been at the total discretion solely of the commander.